Annapurna Base Camp short Trek 11 Days

 HEAD

-• Bandana or headscarf, also useful for dusty conditions
+• Bandana or headscarf is also helpful in dusty conditions.

 • Warm hat that covers your ears (wool or synthetic)